You can use the New Datastore wizard to mount an NFS volume.

 - Click the New Datastore icon.

-- Type the datastore name and if necessary, select the placement location for the datastore.
+- Enter the datastore name and if necessary, select the placement location for the datastore.

 The vSphere Web Client enforces a 42 character limit for the datastore name.